Understanding Your Teenager’s Emotional Struggles

-Most parents understand teenage angst, the sometimes obnoxious independence and defiance, even seemingly random outbursts of anger and frustration over minor annoyances (well, it’s minor to the adult . . . to a teen, it often feels like a major issue).
+Most parents understand teenage angst: the sometimes obnoxious independence and defiance, even seemingly random outbursts of anger and frustration over minor annoyances (which, well, are minor to the adult, but to a teen, often feel like a major issue).

-If we look at “problematic” issues in teenagers as a pile of dirt (I know, there are other metaphors . . . ), the first 6 feet of that pile is totally normal and nothing to worry about.
+If we look at “problematic” issues in teenagers as a pile of dirt, the first 6 feet of that pile are totally normal and nothing to worry about.
 If you aren’t sure, please get in touch with me.
-Trouble is, when that pile gets to 10 feet high, parents often think there are 10 feet of problems that aren’t normal and that must be ‘fixed’ . . . but it’s not the whole 10 feet (and the teenager isn’t broken)!
+However, when that pile gets to 10 feet high, parents often think there are 10 feet of problems that aren’t normal and must be ‘fixed.’
+But it’s not the whole 10 feet (and the teenager isn’t broken)!
 It’s only the dirt above that first normal 6 feet.
 That softens the blow a little as it’s less to be worried about.
 But let’s deal with that excess dirt–in this case, the top 4 feet of it (10 feet minus the normal 6 feet = 4 feet of excess).

 I’m not going to go into painstaking detail about how to diagnose depression.
 But as I have already said, some degree of it is just a part of normal teen mood swings related to hormones, a developing brain, and increasingly complex thoughts, feelings, and social/academic pressures.

 Basically, normal teenage sadness passes without major disruption of life.
-With a more severe depression, you may see increasing isolation from both family and friends, appetite fluctuations (in either direction), dropping grades, loss of interest in things that were once enjoyable, and of course, the Big 3 of depression: Sadness, irritability, and anxiety.
+With more severe depression, you may see increasing isolation from both family and friends, appetite fluctuations (in either direction), dropping grades, loss of interest in things that were once enjoyable, and of course, the Big 3 of depression: sadness, irritability, and anxiety.
 In extreme cases, you may even notice self-injurious behaviors like cutting, and/or suicidal thoughts (or in very extreme cases, planning or attempts).
 If you are concerned about immediate danger to your child, call 9-1-1 immediately.
 In Central Texas, you can also call the MHMR Crisis Hotline at 512-472-HELP.
-Also, Email me here, or Click here to call me.
+You can also email me, or call me.